ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 values are sufficiently far from the original values, which is measured with an interval measure.

-Example 9.39 shows how to evaluate the interval measure for the variables “INCTOTGROSSHH” and “TANHHEXP” (total income and expenditure).
+:numref:`code939` shows how to evaluate the interval measure for the variables “INCTOTGROSSHH” and “TANHHEXP” (total income and expenditure).
 The different values of the parameter :math:`k` in the function dRisk() define the size of the interval around the original value as a function